 Laguna: This young soldier with long black hair and green eyes is the de facto leader of the ‘dream team’, despite being forgetful and profoundly inept at organisation.
 You’ll notably witness him losing keys, bringing the wrong map on a mission or parking a car in the middle of a thoroughfare to go get a drink.
 Laguna actually dreams of becoming a journalist, as he has a knack for storytelling and a contagious enthusiasm.
 During an investigation mission in the Centra region, the party gets attacked by Estharian forces, and Laguna is separated from his friends while trying to escape.
 Badly wounded, he washes up in a little backwater village called Winhill.
 The local bartender, Raine, nurses him back to health, and he gradually becomes very fond of her and her adoptive daughter, Ellone, whose parents got killed in the war.
 Then Laguna’s life takes a few sharp turns and leaves him in an unexpected place.
 In every dream sequence, Laguna inherits Squall’s junctions and magic (for a good reason), and, like him, he has good, balanced stats.
 He fights with a machine gun, and his Limit Break is called Desperado, unleashing a barrage of gunfire at all enemies.
 Laguna is a goof: he talks too much, he’s easily distracted and gets leg cramps when he’s nervous (especially around attractive women, like his erstwhile crush, cabaret singer Julia), but he’s also profoundly generous, loyal and caring, which makes his story all the more poignant.
 In fact, he’s the reason the ending of the game still makes me misty-eyed.
 If you collect copies of Timber Maniacs, the magazine Laguna temporarily wrote for, Selphie, who thinks he’s really cool and rather handsome, will post information about him on her blog on the BGU network.

-Kiros: Laguna’s tall, lean, brown-haired and black-eyed friend has the dubious honour of being the Token Black Man of the game, as there are no other black characters in the entire game.
-Rather unfortunate, but at least he’s not a walking cliché like Barret from FFVII was, which is at least a move in the right direction.
+Kiros: Laguna’s tall, lean, brown-haired and black-eyed friend has the dubious honour of being the Token Black Man of this opus, as there are no other black characters in the entire game.
+Rather unfortunate, but at least he’s not a walking cliché like Barret from FFVII was, which is at least a move in the right direction (unfortunately, it’s the only such move in the series so far).
 He acts as the voice of reason of Laguna’s group, doing his best to bring some level-headedness to the proceedings and sometimes chiding his over-enthusiastic friend.
 However, aside from his friendship with Laguna, there’s no background information about him: no indication of his past, interests, occupations or of any other significant ties outside the group.
 Heck, neither he nor Ward even have a CG portrait.
 After they get separated in Centra, Kiros spends a long time searching for Laguna and urges him to stop loafing about once he does find him in Winhill.
 Kiros has the worst Strength in the entire game (including the main party), but the best Speed (even higher than Irvine) and the second-highest Magic after Rinoa.
-He fights with dual katars–misspelled as “katals”–, which are a sort of push-dagger.
+He fights with dual katars – misspelled as “katals” –, which are a sort of push-dagger.
 His Limit Break is called Blood Pain and involves him carving up a single enemy six times.
 Kiros inherits Selphie’s junctions in the first two dream sequences, Irvine’s in the third, and you can freely choose whom to associate him to after that.

 Ward: This mountain of a man has blue eyes and blonde hair (his head is always covered, but, later in the game, his beard is blonde), as well as large scar down the left side of his face.
 Despite his massive, intimidating appearance, he’s actually quite good-natured, and gets very susceptible when his weight is mentioned.
 He doesn’t hesitate to criticise Laguna for his legendary cockups, but, ultimately, still defers to him.
 He gets injured during the Centra incident and loses his voice as a result, although Kiros is apparently still able to understand him afterwards, simply by looking at his eyes.
 While Kiros searches for Laguna, Ward gets a temporary job as a warden at the D-District Prison, but the team eventually reunites some time later.
 Just like with Kiros, however, there’s no information about his background or interests.
 As you can probably guess from his appearance, Ward’s best stat is his Strength, which is the highest in Laguna’s party and the second-highest in the game (after Rinoa…).
 He also has the highest Vitality, but the lowest Speed and Magic.
 He fights with a huge harpoon and serves as a dragoon of sorts, as his Limit Break, Massive Anchor, involves him jumping high in the air and riding the harpoon back down to the ground to smash a group of enemies.
 In the first and third dream sequences, Ward inherits Zell’s junctions (although you don’t actually play as him in the third one), and Quistis’ in the second one.
 After that, you can freely choose whom to associate him with, just like Kiros.